McShelby/hugo-theme-relearn/exampleSite/content/dev/screenshots/_index.en.md

 **Content**:

-Show the screenshot page on different devices and different themes.
+Show the [screenshot](#screenshot) page on different devices and different themes.
 Composition of different images.

-What to show:
+The content should be:

-- always use the same page for all variations
+- consistent: always use the same page for all devices
-- use a delightful background
+- pleasing: use a delightful background

 **Used by**: